A Bidding Prayer for Christmas Eve: Duane W.H. Arnold, PhD

 Many of us are familiar with the Service of Nine Lessons and Carols, either in our own churches or in hearing the broadcast from King’s College, Cambridge, UK, on Christmas Eve.
 The Service was first drawn up by Edward Benson when Bishop of Truro for use in that cathedral, and was later simplified and adapted for use in the Chapel of King’s College in 1918 by the then Dean, Eric Milner-White.
 What is often forgotten, is that the first time this service took place it was only six weeks after the end of the First World War, a war in which the UK had lost over 700,000 men and women who had been killed.
 Almost every home and family in the nation had experienced the loss of a father, son, daughter, brother, sister or friend.

 It was in this context of national grief and loss that Milner-White wrote the Bidding prayer which follows and used it to open the service.
 I use it in my home, with family and friends, every Christmas Eve.
-Despite the original circumstances surrounding the writing of the prayer, it is truly timeless.
+Despite, or perhaps owing to the original circumstances surrounding the writing of the prayer, it is truly timeless and appropriate for 2020.

 Beloved in Christ, in this Christmastide, let it be our care and delight to hear again the message of the Angels, and in heart and mind to go even unto Bethlehem, and see this thing which is come to pass, and the Babe lying in the manger.